HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   sql_file="picture_format_distribution.sql"
   )
 }}

-{# TODO this y axis should say "Percent of source elements" }

 We see that WebP is the dominant usage across `<source>` elements, followed by PNG, and that and JPG is only 4.83% of `<picture>` usage.